This is a (hopefully) simple guideline about dressing and preparing for cold weather riding, randonneuring, and commuting.

 Strong, very flat-resistant... light?
 NO. Who cares?
 It's winter.

-CHAIN LUBE AND MAINTENANCE becomes more important this time of year with all the sand and crud on the road.
+becomes more important this time of year with all the sand and crud on the road.
 IF you are running expensive gear, it might be a good time to rotate in the "training" wheelset, or junk cassette.
-Again, single-speed and fixed gear.. you start to see why they are so popular for winter riding.
+Again, single-speed and fixed gear...
+The first time you spend an hour in the garage cleaning sand out of your SRAM red cassette, you can begin to see why single and fixed are so popular for winter riding.
 It's the "off" season, right?
 Build one up... it's more fun than you think, easy, pure, and you don't have to spend three hours in the garage de-crudding your expensive summer stuff when you're done.
 Must have gears?
 Internally-geared hubs with up to 14 speeds are available - pick your price.
 I recommend the Shimano Nexus 8-speed "Red Band" hubs, or the tougher Alfine model.
 Solid.
+Proven.

 Either way, use a good lube on the chain, and lube often.